KAWECO DIA 85 EF

 This item is covered by our 1 Year Full International Warranty at no additional cost.
 The terms of our Warranty are very simple, meant to give you a secure and trouble-free buying experience.

-Black Schwarz New Schneider 6 Pack Ink Cartridges 6601 Short Standard International Size Made in Germany (Fit Most Vintage/New Fountain Pens)
+BLUE Schneider 6 Pack Ink Cartridges 6603 Short Standard International Size Made in Germany (Fit Most Vintage/New Fountain Pens)$1.95

 Rare Paper Mate 48 / 52 Slots High Quality Black Leatherette Zipper Pouch Fountain Ballpoint Pen Pencil Case Holder/Folder